0800 043 0020

 A motor continuously powers these types of Catamarans.
 An altogether other kind of Catamaran is the new and modern Mega Catamaran.

-These are huge Catamaran yachts and enormous luxury boats that can occasionally be spotted on the French Riviera and along the coast of Florida.
+These huge Catamaran yachts and luxury boats can occasionally be spotted on the French Riviera and along the Florida coast.

-On the other side of the Catamaran spectrum is the recreational Catamarans.
-These are small sailing Catamarans without motors, popular things to use for water sports.
+On the other side of the Catamaran spectrum are recreational Catamarans.
+These are small sailing Catamarans without motors, popular for water sports.

 The history of Catamarans goes back thousands of years.
-Greek engineers are known to have developed a catamaran-like Boat in the 3rd century BC.
+Greek engineers developed a catamaran-like Boat in the 3rd century BC.

 Those Boats were used to transport large building materials and obelisks.
 It is also said that the Greeks had two so-called super galleys, boats so big that they must have been two boats joined together, a Catamaran, in other words.

-Catamarans have also been a standard means of transportation in Polynesia, where they consisted of a larger and heavier hull in which people sat joined to a smaller stabilising hull.
+Catamarans have also been a standard means of transportation in Polynesia.
+They consisted of a larger and heavier hull in which people sat joined to a smaller stabilising hull.

 'Catamaran' is derived from the Tamil word 'Kattumaram', meaning tied wood in the most literal sense.